-Because of the widespread use of cigarettes, it can be difficult to spot an actual addiction to nicotine.
+Because of the widespread use of cigarettes, chewing tobacco, and snuff, it can be difficult to spot an actual addiction to nicotine.

-In 2011, 26.5 percent of the U.S. population aged 12 and older said they had used a tobacco product at least once in the month before being interviewed.
+In 2020, nearly 13 percent of U.S. adults aged 18 and older said they had used a tobacco product at least once in the month before being interviewed.